 We all indulge over the holidays, and it can be tempting to give our pets an extra treat or two as well.
 But be careful when it comes to sharing holiday food, as many of our leftovers are dangerous for dogs and cats.

 Gravy typically contains lots of salt, and may also contain additives such as onion and garlic that are poisonous to our pets, so make sure to check the ingredients before adding a splash of gravy to your pet’s food bowl.
+Anything else containing garlic or onions, such as latkes, also needs to be avoided.

 Alcohol is also off limits, as our pets just aren’t built to process it like we are.
 Plus, keep in mind that they’re a lot smaller than we are, so the risk of alcohol poisoning is greater.
 This is why giving your pet even a small sip of eggnog is not a good idea.